 - Ancillary Services Parameters

-AEMO determines, procures, and schedules Ancillary Services in the WEM in accordance with the WEM Market Rules.
+AEMO determines, procures, and schedules Ancillary Services in the WEM in accordance with the Market Rules.
 The Economic Regulation Authority (ERA) is required to determine regulated prices for the following Ancillary Services:

-- Load Rejection
+- Load Rejection; and

-- System Restart; and
+- System Restart